ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 - **\_includes**: Snippets of code that can be used throughout your templates
 - **\_layouts**: The main layouts defined for various pages and posts
 - **\_pages**: Any special pages that are not of type posts
-- **\_drafts**: This folder actually isn’t there if your using the default theme.
+- **\_drafts**: This folder actually isn’t there if you are using the default theme.
 You can create this empty folder now, but this is just where you will store unpublished posts
 - **\_plugins**: Any defined ruby plugins if you have any
 - **\_posts**: The main folder than contains the markdown posts
 - **\_script**: Contains any additional scripts you would like to run and define in your config file